keymetrics/keymetrics.github.io/docs/keymetrics/faq.md

 It means that PM2 have not managed to initialize the full duplex connection.
 Not any actions will work (restart, pull, module install...).

-Please make sure that the port 43554 (TCP inbound/outbound) is opened and check the logs in ~/.pm2/agent.log.
+Please make sure that the port 43554 (TCP outbound) is opened and check the logs in ~/.pm2/agent.log.

 Type `pm2 link` to re-try the connection.